Filters

 Donna retired in 2016 and is happily relaxing.

-Bill handles most all the shipping and receiving chores.
 Angie is available to help you in the store or on the phone with questions and orders.

 Our shop is stocked with everything you need (or want) for weaving baskets or chair seats.
 From "D" handles to wooden bases, pine needles to Shaker tape, Irish waxed linen to braided seagrass, you'll find almost everything.
 We also offer our secure online catalog, which is updated every time a product changes.
 The online catalog shows information and pictures of each one of our products so you can browse and shop even when you can't make it out to Kempton.